Adam (2019 American film)

-Adam is a 2019 American comedy film directed by Rhys Ernst, from a screenplay by Ariel Schrag, based upon the novel of the same name by Schrag.
+Adam is a 2019 American comedy-drama film directed by Rhys Ernst, from a screenplay by Ariel Schrag, based upon the novel of the same name by Schrag.
 It stars Nicholas Alexander, Bobbi Menuez, Leo Sheng, Chloe Levine, and Margaret Qualley.

 It had its world premiere at the Sundance Film Festival on January 25, 2019.
 It was released on August 14, 2019, by Wolfe Releasing.

 Plot

-Shy and nerdy teenager Adam (Nicholas Alexander) spends his last high school summer in NYC with his older sister, who is part of the local lesbian and trans activist scene.
-Adam meets and develops a crush on a lesbian girl, Gillian (Bobbi Menuez), at an LGBTQ+ party.
+In 2006, shy and nerdy cisgender teenager Adam spends his last high school summer in New York City with his older sister, who is part of the local lesbian and trans activist scene.
+Adam meets and develops a crush on a lesbian named Gillian at an LGBTQ+ party.
 Gillian assumes that he is a trans man, and Adam confirms the lie, running with the deception in order to win her affection.
 Adam's struggle and guilt over his deceit increases as the relationship between him and Gillian deepens, eventually leading him to admit that he is not trans.
 Gillian accepts both this and him, having realized that she is bisexual rather than lesbian.
-They break up however as the relationship was based on lies, though Adam gains a deep regard toward trans people.
+They break up, however, as the relationship was based on lies, though Adam gains a deep regard toward trans people.